liwenwu-amazon/reinvent2018-NET410/kops-kubenet-demo/README.md

 ## Workshop setup:

+### Perform the clean up activity at the end of the activity before deleting the AWS CloudFormation stack

+- kops cluster created using AWS CloudFormation template needs to be deleted through management instance: net410-workshop-kops-mgmt.
+- Refer to **Clean up** activity at the end of the workshop activity
+- If AWS CloudFormation is deleted without deleting the kops cluster, deleting kops cluster worker node instances becomes difficult.
+  - We will enhance the workshop to handle clean up.
+  - Until then, if you run into a situation where AWS CloudFormation stack and in turn net410-workshop-kops-mgmt instance is deleted without deleting the kops cluster, re-launch the AWS CloudFormation Stack, access net410-workshop-kops-mgmt instance and delete the cluster.
+Once the kops cluster is deleted, you can delete the AWS CloudFormation stack.

 ### Create kops cluster using [AWS CloudFormation Template](https://aws.amazon.com/cloudformation/):

 - **For this workshop activity, we are using AWS CloudFormation template to configure workshop setup.**